eadf/toxicblend.rs/README.md

 Takes an edge-only 3D mesh, like the output of the Voronoi operation, and puts voxelized tubes along the edges.
 This operation does *not* require flat input.

-This operation uses [building-blocks](https://crates.io/crates/building-blocks) and [sdfu](https://crates.io/crates/sdfu) for the voxel generation.
+This operation uses [building-blocks](https://crates.io/crates/building-blocks) for voxel generation.

 ### operation: Metavolume (object operation)
 Takes an edge-only mesh, like the output of the Voronoi operation, and puts metaballs along the edges.